talks/lectures

 workshops (PL):

-6 August 2022 - Palette Knife painting technique / Acrylic as a part of Summer Programme in NMW
+26 August 2023 - Palette Knife painting technique / Acrylic as a part od Summer Programme in NMW

 8 June 2022 - Paint like Chagall on Chagall exhibition